Naming and Tagging Conventions

 Statusstatus_valuestatus_active, status_draft, status_deprecated

-Owner / teamowner_value, team_valueteam_retention
+Owner / teamowner_value, team_valueowner_anna, team_retention

-Maintaining the Convention
+Maintaining the Rules